Motorola Edge 20 release date, price, specs, 5G and more

 Motorola's new Edge 20 series of premium phones has just debuted in Europe.
-While it's coming to the U.K. this August, these varied but well-specced devices will be arriving in the U.S. later in the year too.
+While this range is coming to the U.K. this August, one of these well-specced devices, or at least a version of one, will be arriving in the U.S. later in the year too.

 The range is made of three phones spanning the upper mid-range Edge 20 Lite to the entry-level flagship Edge 20 Pro.
 All share common features like a main 108MP camera, a 6.7-inch OLED display and 5G connectivity, but there are still reasons why you'd shell out the extra £350 ($489) for the top model rather than just the basic Lite model.